 - Collingswood Boulevard median at US 41 is closed.

-- Chamberlain Boulevard is closed on the north side and south side of US 41.
+- Chamberlain Boulevard is closed on the south side of US 41.

 - Chamberlain Boulevard median is closed.

 - Paulson Drive is closed at US 41.